Kkoz-8/Django_BlogProject/README.md

 # Django_BlogProject

 A Simple Blog Web Application where users can create, edit and post messages.
-The home page displays the messagges ordered by most recent.
+The home page displays the messages ordered by most recent.

 Created using CSS, HTML, Bootstrap, Javascript, along with the Django Python library.